Humpback Rocks - Milepost 5.8

 Things to Do:Hiking: The Humpback Rocks area offers three hiking trails and access to the Appalachian Trail, which runs from Maine to Georgia.
 See the Humpback Rocks hiking trails for more information.

-Mountain Music Concerts: In the summer, Humpback Rocks hosts monthly free music concerts supported by Friends of the Blue Ridge Parkway.
-Check the calendar for updated information.
+Mountain Music Concerts: On Sunday afternoons in summer and early fall, Humpback Rocks hosts free music concerts supported by Friends of the Blue Ridge Parkway.
+Check the calendar for additional information.

 Nearby Towns And Access